About the CSSA

 Vice President

 Paul has a passion for growing cacti which started at the age of 15.
 A vegetable grower by trade, Paul has always found room on his farm to grow cacti with his main focus on Echinopsis.
-Joining the CSSA in 2011, Paul has managed the society’s YouTube channel and has recently joined committee.
+Joining the CSSA in 2011, Paul has managed the society’s YouTube channel and has joined the committee in 2020.

 He looks forward to ensuring the CSSA meets the needs of its members and continues to attract more members to this fascinating and addictive hobby.

-Paul stepped into the Vice President Role in late 2024, and can be seen at almost all club events sharing his knowledge & deep passion!
+Paul stepped into the Vice President Role in late 2024, and can be seen at almost all club events sharing his knowledge and deep passion!

 Melissa Jackson